hdShang/arxiv-daily/docs/cs-LG/2025-09-01/papers/250901042v3-matprov-a-provenance-graph-dataset-of-material-synthesis-extracted-f.md

 ---
 layout: default
-title: MatPROV: A Provenance Graph Dataset of Material Synthesis Extracted from Scientific Literature
+title: "MatPROV: A Provenance Graph Dataset of Material Synthesis Extracted from Scientific Literature"
 ---

 # MatPROV: A Provenance Graph Dataset of Material Synthesis Extracted from Scientific Literature